-A School Board member must be, on the date of election or appointment, a United States citizen at least 18 years of age, a resident of Illinois and the District for at least one year immediately preceding the election, and a registered voter.
+A School Board member must be, on the date of election or appointment, a United States citizen, at least 18 years of age, a resident of Illinois and the District for at least one year immediately preceding the election, and a registered voter.

-Reasons making an individual ineligible for Board membership include holding an incompatible office and certain types of State or federal employment.
-A child sex offender, as defined in State law is ineligible for School Board membership.
+Reasons making an individual ineligible for Board membership include holding an incompatible office, certain types of State or federal employment, and conviction of an infamous crime.
+A child sex offender, as defined in State law, is ineligible for School Board membership.